arista-eosplus/BurstMonitor/7050S/README.md

 ##Compatibility

-Version 1.1 has been developed and tested against 4.11.8.
-It is not officially supported.
-This version will also operate on >= EOS versions 4.12.6, 4.13.3, or any 4.14 release but is untested.
-Please contact eosplus@arista.com if you would like an officially supported release of this software.
+Version 1.1 has been developed and tested against 4.13.7M.
+Please reach out to support@aristanetworks.com if you want to run this against a different EOS release.

 ##Limitations

 The script works by polling the hardware counters ever ~2s.
 This will lead to the CPU consumption of Strata to sometimes exceed 20%.

 The script only works for 10G interfaces on Arista 7050S series switches.